stormchin/testingWithPytest/README.md

     division: mark a test as a division function.
 ```

-The calculations, multiplication, and division are all markers I have registered.
-To register a marker with pytest, open this file and add your own markers like so:
+The calculations, multiplication, and division are all markers I have registered in this repo.
+To register a marker with pytest, open this file (pytest.ini) and add your own markers like so:

 ``` yaml
 [pytest]